imzzhou/StanceInferenceInTwitter/README.md

 ## Citation

-If you use the dataset provided in this repository, please cite our work:
+If you use the dataset provided in this repository, please cite our works:

-@article{zhou2023stance,
+1. Zhou, Z. and Elejalde, E., 2023, April.
+Stance inference in Twitter through graph convolutional collaborative filtering networks with minimal supervision.
+In Companion Proceedings of the ACM Web Conference 2023 (pp. 1030-1038).
+<code>@inproceedings{zhou2023stance,
-  title={Stance Inference in Twitter through Graph Convolutional Collaborative Filtering Networks with Minimal Supervision}, author={Zhou, Zhiwei and Elejalde, Erick}, journal={arXiv preprint arXiv:2303.15532}, year={2023}
+  title={Stance inference in Twitter through graph convolutional collaborative filtering networks with minimal supervision}, author={Zhou, Zhiwei and Elejalde, Erick}, booktitle={Companion Proceedings of the ACM Web Conference 2023}, pages={1030--1038}, year={2023}
-}
+}<code>

+2. Zhou, Z., Elejalde, E. Unveiling the silent majority: stance detection and characterization of passive users on social media using collaborative filtering and graph convolutional networks.
+EPJ Data Sci.
+13, 28 (2024).
+<code>@article{zhou2024unveiling,
+  title={Unveiling the silent majority: stance detection and characterization of passive users on social media using collaborative filtering and graph convolutional networks}, author={Zhou, Zhiwei and Elejalde, Erick}, journal={EPJ Data Science}, volume={13}, number={1}, pages={28}, year={2024}, publisher={Springer Berlin Heidelberg}
+}<code>